Drivers Ed in MainePage Overview

 - How to be a safe and responsible driver, including safety for motorcyclists, bicyclists, and pedestrians.

-- The effects of alcohol and drugs on your driving ability.
+- The effects of alcohol and drugs on your driving ability and the consequences of drug/alcohol violations.

 Before applying for your Maine learner’s permit, you must first successfully complete a Driver’s Ed course.